apache/sling-samples/org.apache.sling.graphql.samples.website/README.md

 where the "shape" and content of the `random` element can vary widely, simulating varying content structures.

-## How to run this

-Build and run with

-    mvn clean install exec:java

-And open http://localhost:8080/ which should redirect to `/articles/music.html` and show a list of articles from the _Music_ category from our demo website.

-Or point a GraphQL client to http://localhost:8080/graphql.json to test client-side queries.

 ## Under the hood